yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 e51549349dd7b98ff30281211fe281247c32922d259fc12b0abf7b2110114d03
 ```

-**C.**  Is typically performed only by a coin/note owner prior committing to outsourcing work to a minter/engraver.
-Both this information and the associated seed are released only to the minter/engraver.
+**C.**  Is performed only by a coin/note owner prior committing to outsourcing work to a minter/engraver.
+Both this information is released only to the minter/engraver.
 Intermediate codes are always prefixed with "passphrase".
 ```
 % bx token-new -l 0 -s 0 'knock knock' e5154934
 ```